thomasdefise/OSCP_Resources/Enumeration/Network101.md

   *Features such as version detection and the Nmap Scripting Engine generally don't support fragmentation because they rely on your host's TCP stack to communicate with target services.*

+If you see those following message, it means that for some packets, Nmap it is getting neither a udp nor icmp (destination unreachable) response from the host..
+*Increasing send delay for 5.6.7.8 from 0 to 50 due to max_successful_tryno increase to 4*
+*Increasing send delay for 5.6.7.8 from 50 to 100 due to max_successful_tryno increase to 5*
+*Increasing send delay for 5.6.7.8 from 100 to 200 due to max_successful_tryno increase to 6*
+*Increasing send delay for 5.6.7.8 from 200 to 400 due to 11 out of 11 dropped probes since last increase.*

+By doing this, Nmap can differentiate between ports that are **blocked by firewalls** (no response regardless of sending interval) or **closed, but rate limited** (able to receive icmp destination unreachable response if the sending interval is sufficiently large).

 ### Found DNS Server
 -> You can change your host file /etc/resolv.conf